Urinary Incontinence and Pelvic Organ Prolapse

 Prolapse is another common issue in which a woman’s pelvic organs are displaced from their normal position, resulting in a vaginal bulge or a feeling of pelvic heaviness or fullness.

 Development of prolapse can occur quickly, but generally it progresses over the course of many years.
-We routinely recommend three treatment options for pelvic prolase after a physical exam and appropriate evaluation by a physician 1) no treatment if the symptoms are tolerable and there are no other complicating factors, 2) pessary insertion (a rubber device that’s like a diaphram), or 3) surgical intervention, including uterine preservation surgery or a hysterectomy with vaginal reconstruction to support the falling pelvic organs.
+We routinely recommend three treatment options for pelvic prolase after a physical exam and appropriate evaluation by a physician 1) no treatment if the symptoms are tolerable and there are no other complicating factors, 2) pessary insertion (a rubber device that’s like a diaphragm), or 3) surgical intervention, including uterine preservation surgery or a hysterectomy with vaginal reconstruction to support the falling pelvic organs.

 The conditions of prolapse and incontinence frequently occur together.
 Both conditions result from damage to the pelvic floor caused by childbirth, very heavy lifting on a regular basis, chronic coughing, severe constipation and obesity.